Brad Gushue: No Nichols: 2011–14

-Gushue played in the 2013 Canadian Olympic Curling Trials – Road to the Roar and just missed out on advancing to the 2013 Canadian Olympic Curling Trials, losing to the eventual Olympic gold medallist Brad Jacobs rink in the final qualifying game.
+The rink had a strong start to the 2013–14 curling season, winning the 2013 Baden Masters and the 2013 Challenge Chateau Cartier de Gatineau.
+The team then played in the 2013 Canadian Olympic Curling Trials – Road to the Roar and just missed out on advancing to the 2013 Canadian Olympic Curling Trials, losing to the eventual Olympic gold medallist Brad Jacobs rink in the final qualifying game.
 He would still be at the Olympic Trials as the alternate for Kevin Martin's team, winning a bronze medal as the alternate.
+Immediately after the Pre-Trials, Team Gushue played in the 2013 Canadian Open of Curling.
+The team went 3–2 in group play, and made it to the final before losing to Kevin Koe.